 How can I apply for funding?

-We have a standard grant application form, which you can download from our website here.
+If you decide to go ahead and try applying anyway, we have a standard grant application form, which you can download from our website here.

 You can apply at any time of year, and they will be considered at our Trustees’ meetings, normally held in March, June, September and December.